shadow-robot/sr_grip_documentation/docs/tutorials/integrate_software.rst

 Simulation
 **********
-You can integrate any compnent except for controllers (i.e. kinematics, motion planner and high level methods) in simulation mode!
+You can integrate any comppnent except for controllers (i.e. kinematics, motion planner and high level methods) in simulation mode!
+For more information see :ref:`here <make_simulation_compatible>`.